About Canfield Bikes

 Lance has continually refined the principles of suspension design and frame geometry, making Canfield Bikes some of the most sought after high-performance—and fun—bikes and components available.

-From the legendary downhill pedigree of the venerable Jedi evolved from those first iconic bikes, to the category defying slack-and-low geo of hardtail 29ers like the Yelli Screamy and Carbon EPO, to the new breed of all-mountain bikes built around patented Canfield Balance Formula suspension like the Riot and the Balance, Canfield remains on the cutting edge of what is what is possible between two wheels.
+From the legendary downhill pedigree of the venerable Jedi evolved from those first iconic bikes, to the category defying slack-and-low geo of hardtail 29ers like the Yelli Screamy and Carbon EPO, to the new breed of all-mountain bikes built around patented Canfield Balance Formula suspension like the Riot and the Balance, Canfield remains on the cutting edge of what is possible between two wheels.

 Produced in limited quantities, backed by a commitment to personal customer service and a hands-on consumer direct approach, you won’t find anything quite like a Canfield.